Home Go to Meditation

 The Great Shift: Co-Creating a New World for 2012 and Beyond by Martine Vallée, Lee Carroll, Tom Kenyon, and Patricia Cori AND The Mystery of 2012: Predictions, Prophecies and Possibilities compilations by Sounds True.

 All I can say is super and gripping.
 Both books showcase a combination of different authors and viewpoints.
-Read for yourself and discover what you think 2012 will bring.
-And, never to late to read this material.
-Will be relevant for years to come.
+Even though 2012 has past, this info will be relevant for years to come.

 Three Additions to Spiritual Reads: